Gerald R. Ford Museum

 Where the Ford Library offers an analytic approach to our past and our government, the museum provokes emotions that stimulate learning, reflection, and a sense of democratic citizenship.
 For visitors, the presidency is theirs to see and touch (almost), to use, and to hold accountable.

-The Ford Museum opened to the public in September 1981.
-It is part of the Presidential libraries system of the National Archives and Records Administration, a Federal agency.
-Unlike other Presidential libraries, the museum component is geographically separate from the library/archives.
-The Ford Museum is in Grand Rapids, Michigan and the Library is in Ann Arbor, Michigan.
-Despite the separation, the library and museum are a single institution sharing one director.
+The Ford Presidential Museum opened in September 1981.
+It is part of the Presidential Libraries system of the National Archives and Records Administration, a Federal agency.
+Unlike other Presidential libraries, the Ford Museum is in Grand Rapids, Michigan and the Library is in Ann Arbor, Michigan.
+The library and museum are a single institution sharing one director.